steve-maddox/chemevol-sjm/README.md

     removing several in-line loops and using array assignments instead

-    in outflows(), change from integratal to differential mass-loading factors
+    in outflows_nelso(), change from integral to differential mass-loading factors

+    in outflows_feldman(), change to return 3 vel components [0.7,0.2,0.1]

+    added outflows() to easily flip between nelson and feldman options

     in mass_integral took 10**m outside loop

     in recycle - changed the way it does the summation over spread in infall times so it does not have material inflaling before it is expelled.